Ophthalmic Pathology

 The Advanced Specialist Diploma in Ophthalmic Pathology demonstrates the key knowledge and skills required to undertake the role of dissecting and reporting selected ophthalmic pathology samples.

-Achieving an IBMS Advanced Specialist Diploma (ASD) in Cervical Cytology will be enable you to:
+Achieving an IBMS Advanced Specialist Diploma (ASD) in Ophthalmic Pathology will be enable you to:

 - upgrade to a Fellow of the IBMS